Schoen's conjecture for limits of isoperimetric surfaces: Isoperimetric regions and their limits

-Thus, we can add and subtract an amount of volume $V$ from $\Omega$ at the cost of changing the boundary area by an amount of order $s_\ell^{-1} \, V^2$.
-Since $s_\ell^{-1} \, V^2 = o(1)$, it follows that $\Omega$ has area-minimizing boundary.
-See \cite[Appendix C]{eichmairmetzger} for additional details on this argument in the case where $n = 3$.
+see also \cite[Proposition 3.1]{Morgan}.
+Thus, we can add and subtract an amount of volume $V$ from $\Omega$ at the cost of changing the boundary area by an amount of order $o(1)$.
+It follows that $\Omega$ has area-minimizing boundary.

-The preceding argument also shows that, in the case where the boundary of $M$ is empty, $\partial \Omega$ has no bounded components, since deleting such components and compensating for the loss of volume far out decreases area.
-In the case where the boundary of $M$ is non-empty, bounded components of $\partial \Omega$, being closed minimal surfaces, are contained in the boundary of $M$. \end {proof} \end {lem}
+The preceding argument also shows that, in the case where $\partial M=\emptyset$, $\partial \Omega$ has no bounded components, since deleting such components and compensating for the loss of volume far out would decrease area.
+In the case where $\partial M\neq \emptyset$, bounded components of $\partial \Omega$, being closed minimal surfaces, are contained in $\partial M$. \end {proof} \end {lem}